gtech-mulearn/Softnotions-internship/README.md

 - Adherence to task requirements.
 - Creativity in problem-solving.
 - User interface design and usability.

+#

+#### For the MERN Stack Internship Screening at Softnotions, please complete the following steps after selecting and completing one of the provided tasks:

+- Push your completed task to a GitHub repository.
+- Visit the following link to access the application form: [Apply here](https://mulearn.org/careers)
+- Submit the GitHub repository link containing your completed task through the application form.

+This process is integral to your application, enabling the review team to evaluate your work.
+Make sure to follow these instructions carefully to ensure your application is successfully processed.

 Thank you for your interest in the MERN Stack Internship at Softnotions.
 We look forward to reviewing your submissions.
 Good luck!